verrazzano/docs/content/en/docs/operations/_index.md

 ## Get the consoles URLs

 Verrazzano installs several consoles.
 The endpoints for an installation are stored in the `Status` field of the installed Verrazzano Custom Resource.

-You can get the endpoints for these consoles by issuing the following command and looking at the `Status.Instance` field:
+You can get the endpoints for these consoles by issuing the following command and examining the `Status.Instance` field:

 `$ kubectl get vz -o yaml`

-This results in output similar to the following (output abbreviated to show only the relevant portions):
+The resulting output is similar to the following (abbreviated to show only the relevant portions):

 ```
   ...